conwetlab/WMarket/doc/user-guide.rst

 Example
 -------

-You can find the example :download:`here <examples/programmers-guide/example.rdf>`.
+You can find the previous example
+:download:`here <examples/programmers-guide/example.rdf>`.
+This example is very
+simple.
+Please, keep in mind that:

+* A description file can contain more than one offering
+* An offering can contain more than one price plan
+* A price plan can contain more than one price component
+* An offering can contain more than one service
+* More than one category can be attached to one service